yahoojapan/hosted-danger/docs/launch_server.md

 These are required to start Hosted Danger.
 - At least an instance (server) is needed which can communicate with your Github in TCP.
-  - Docker environment in the instance.
+  - Docker environment in it.
 - Application account on Github.
   - Create an account for Hosted Danger.
 You **cannot** reuse your main account for it.
 - An access token of the application account with repo scope.